-The Expert reviewed 29 ADA Interview Logs for incarcerated persons who require accommodations for effective communication.
-The logs do not reflect if effective communication was provided during the viewing of the orientation video, including PREA.
-For the ADA orientation, which is conducted by the ADA Compliance Unit staff, the effective communication that is used is consistently being provided and documented.
-However, in two cases, CSA Smith signed (ASL) during the meetings.
+There were no documents produced that reflect Effective Communication was provided during the viewing of the orientation video, including the PREA video.
+For the ADA orientation, which is conducted by the ADA Compliance Unit staff, the Effective Communication that is used is consistently being provided and documented.